FREQUENTLY ASKED QUESTIONS

 What if I have a problem with the altitude?

-The camp's elevation is 9000 feet.
-About 1 in 4 visitors to the area experience a mild form of altitude illness until their bodies adjust to the altitude.
+Westcliffe elevation is just under 8000 feet.
+Some visitors to the area experience a mild form of altitude illness until their bodies adjust to the altitude.
 Common symptoms include headache, shortness of breath, fatigue and dry throat.
 To minimize the effect of altitude, you can:

 · Arrive rested and get a good night's sleep when you arrive